rgordonr/ets_instructions/README.md

 When you report how you're feeling, we create what we call an "emotion event".
 You provide context for this event on our main website.
 You can access this website via the in-app browser (by tapping REPORT DATA) or via a normal browser using the url we gave you when you signed up for the study.
 (You are welcome to email us if you have forgotten this url).

-The first time you attempt to visit the main website, you'll need to log in using the same credentials you used to log into the app.
-Once you've logged, your screen will look like this:
+The first time you attempt to visit the main website, you'll need to log in using the same credentials you used to log in to the app.
+Once you've logged in, your screen will look like this:

 <img src="https://terpconnect.umd.edu/~rrinderk/TD_instructions/6.png" width="400">